NOAA-OWP/noah-owp-modular/README.md

 ## Dependencies

 Noah-OWP-Modular has been tested on Unix-based systems such as MacOS and Linux.
-Its only dependency is NetCDF.
+It is built with CMake (>= 3.20) and depends on NetCDF (with Fortran bindings).

 ## Installation and Configuration